Multiple Spectrally Null Constrained Complete Complementary Codes of Various Lengths Over Small Alphabet: Comparison

 \subsection{Comparision with \cite{Shen_CCC}}

-SNC-CCCs has been constructed using an extended Boolean function in \cite{Shen_CCC} with diversified parameters.
-Notably, these parameters consistently involve powers of $p$ for $p\ge 2$, where the elements are obtained from the $q$th root of unity and zero for $(p \mid q)$.
-The given example demonstrates that the proposed construction offers more flexibility.
+SNC-CCCs were constructed using an extended Boolean function in \cite{Shen_CCC} with diversified parameters.
+Notably, these parameters consistently involved powers of $p$ for $p\ge 2$, where the elements are obtained from the $q$th root of unity and zero for $(p \mid q)$.
+The given example \ref{Ex:SNC} demonstrates that the proposed construction offers more flexibility.